What Is a Watershed?

 As you look at this map, discuss how the health of a watershed is determined by many factors, including the use of land throughout the watershed, and what pollutants each uses that may be put into the watershed.

 Discuss what types of land use are present within your community and your overall watershed.
-Ask:"Are there factories that produce heavy metals such as mercury and cadmium and organic chemicals like PCBs (Polychlorinated Biphenyls) and PAHs (Polyhydroxyalkanoates)?
-Are there farms that use nitrates from fertilizers and livestock waste?
-Are there small businesses using things that might pollute the watershed?"
-Teacher Note: You may need to do some advance research about your individual community, and share the information with the learners.
+You may need to do some advance research about your individual community, and share the information with the learners.

-Discuss ways in which pollution could occur: run-off from crop and forest land, failing septic systems, construction sites, irrigation drainage systems, automobile exhaust, etc.How can waste materials like old motor oil, pesticides, and raw sewage (from overflowing septic tanks and sewage systems) get into the watershed?
+Discuss any potential pollution, not only by being directly put into the drainage area, but also indirectly through other streams, rivers, lakes, and even through groundwater.
+This may include run-off from crop and forest land, failing septic systems, construction sites, irrigation drainage systems, and automobile exhaust.
+Discuss how waste materials like old motor oil, pesticides, and raw sewage get into the watershed.

-Explain tolearners that it is important to know that the responsible use of watershed is an example of stewardship.We live on Mother Earth and we need to take care of her for ourselves and for those who come after us.
+The responsible use of watershed is an example of stewardship.We live on Mother Earth and we need to take care of her for ourselves and for those who come after us.
+Discuss things we can do to innovate or communicate to make a difference for the watershed we share.

 Strand PHIL.II Philanthropy and Civil Society